mobily-enterprises/jsonreststores/README.md

 Jsonreststores is a module that creates managed routes for you, and integrates very easily with existing ExpressJS applications.

-For example, a default Express application at the moment looks like this:
+For example, a default Express application at the moment looks like this (if you ignore the extra couple of lines):

     /**
      * Module dependencies.